gramineproject/gramine/CI-Examples/ra-tls-secret-prov/README.md

 library.

-These examples use the Secret Provisioning library `secret_prov_attest.so` for the clients and `secret_prov_verify_epid.so`/`secret_prov_verify_dcap.so` for the servers.
-These libraries are installed together with Gramine (but for DCAP version, you need `meson setup ... -Ddcap=enabled`).
+These examples use the Secret Provisioning library `secret_prov_attest.so` for the clients and `secret_prov_verify_epid.so` / `secret_prov_verify_dcap.so` /
+`secret_prov_verify_maa.so` for the servers.
+These libraries are installed together with Gramine (but for DCAP and MAA versions, you need `meson setup ...
+-Ddcap=enabled`).

 For DCAP attestation, the DCAP software infrastructure must be installed and work correctly on the host.

+For MAA attestation, the server must run on the Azure cloud, and the client must have internet access to the MAA attestation provider service.

 The current example works with both EPID (IAS) and ECDSA (DCAP) remote attestation schemes.
+The current example supports:
+- the IAS-based attestation scheme for EPID quotes,
+- the DCAP-based attestation scheme for DCAP quotes,
+- the MAA-based attestation scheme for DCAP quotes.

 For more documentation, refer to https://gramine.readthedocs.io/en/latest/attestation.html.

 ## Secret Provisioning servers